dlt-hub/vibe-hub/big_mailer/big_mailer-docs.md

     Here’s a nice prompt for you to start:

     ```prompt
-    Please generate a REST API Source for ActiveCampaign API, as specified in @active_campaign-docs.yaml
+    Please generate a REST API Source for BigMailer API, as specified in @big_mailer-docs.yaml
-    Start with endpoints "campaigns" and "contacts" and skip incremental loading for now.
+    Start with endpoints "brands" and "contacts" and skip incremental loading for now.
-    Place the code in active_campaign_pipeline.py and name the pipeline active_campaign_pipeline.
+    Place the code in big_mailer_pipeline.py and name the pipeline big_mailer_pipeline.
     If the file exists, use it as a starting point.
     Do not add or modify any other files.
     Use @dlt rest api as a tutorial.
-    After adding the endpoints, allow the user to run the pipeline with python active_campaign_pipeline.py and await further instructions.
+    After adding the endpoints, allow the user to run the pipeline with python big_mailer_pipeline.py and await further instructions.
     ```

 3. 🔒 **Setup credentials**

-    Authentication is done via API key.
-The key should be passed in the request header under the name 'Api-Token'.
+    Authentication is managed through an API key included in the headers of HTTP requests.

-    To get appropriate API keys, please visit the original source at https://www.activecampaign.com/.
+    To get appropriate API keys, please visit the original source at https://www.bigmailer.io/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).

 4. 🏃‍♀️ **Run the pipeline in the Python terminal in Cursor**

     ```shell
-    python active_campaign_pipeline.py
+    python big_mailer_pipeline.py
     ```

     If your pipeline runs correctly you’ll see something like the following:

     ```shell
-    Pipeline active_campaign load step completed in 0.26 seconds
+    Pipeline big_mailer load step completed in 0.26 seconds
-    1 load package(s) were loaded to destination duckdb and into dataset active_campaign_data
+    1 load package(s) were loaded to destination duckdb and into dataset big_mailer_data
-    The duckdb destination used duckdb:/active_campaign.duckdb location to store data
+    The duckdb destination used duckdb:/big_mailer.duckdb location to store data
     Load package 1749667187.541553 is LOADED and contains no failed jobs
     ```

 5. 📈 **See data**

     ```shell
-    dlt pipeline active_campaign_pipeline show --marimo
+    dlt pipeline big_mailer_pipeline show --marimo
     ```

 6. 🐍 **Get your data in Python**